thamaraaalves/thamaraaalves.github.com/index.md

 Living for the second time in Canada, in Montreal, since september 4th, 2015.

-My ❤ actually is divided between Brazil and Canada.

 I am working for the first time as a .Net Developer.
 I was working with "Enterprise Resource Planing" in Sao Paulo, Brazil, during 10 months.

 From Minas Gerais ❤ , Fortaleza de Minas.